guozhichao/siyuan-embed-excalidraw/README.md

 **Excalidraw Snippets:** Create CSS/JS code snippets (do not enable) in the code snippet editor in SiYuan, then select the code snippet enabled in Excalidraw in the plugin settings to implement custom functionality and styles.
 You can also find code snippets in the [Excalidraw Code Snippet Marketplace](https://ld246.com/article/1764004088153).

+**Embedding SiYuan Content:** Click the button on the left side of the SiYuan document/block, click `Copy - Copy block hyperlink`, and get a link starting with `siyuan://blocks/`.
+In Excalidraw, click `Embed Web Page`, paste the link, and the SiYuan content will be embedded in Excalidraw.

 **Migrating from other sources:**

 + Method 1: Simply export your diagram as an SVG/PNG from any Excalidraw platform with the "Embed scene" option enabled, then drag the resulting SVG/PNG file into SiYuan.